Aligoni/laravel-e-commerce/README.md

 ## Technical Features
 - Website uses multiple authentication middlewares for both customer and admin.
+- The application is mobile responsive for every page.
 - Database uses multiple tables to store user and admin information.
 - There are multiple foreign key constraints on users, products, orders and order_products tables.
 - Website uses sessions to display information and errors.